LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeLong.md

 - **I'm having problems downloading a few files**

-That sucks.
-Pop on over to [my Discord server for live support.](https://discord.gg/yABEjwB)
+You almost certainly forgot to download the AE CC content, or you didn't buy it.
+Purchase the AE DLC from Steam, then launch the game to download the content.
+If this doesn't fix it, you'll have to pop on over to [my Discord server for live support.](https://discord.gg/yABEjwB)

 - **Wabbajack could not find my game folder**: